Tomb of King David

 5. Burial niche at the very back of Tomb 1

 6. Carved out trough at the back of the Tomb 1 horizontal shaft.
-This is the likely place where the bones of King David were placed.
+This is likely the place where King David's bones were buried.

 7. Quarried Area